 First, it’s important to understand the benefits of putting money into your plan.
 It goes without saying that saving for your future in any way is a great thing – but your pension plan is one of the most tax efficient ways to do it.

 For starters you get pension tax relief on your contributions.
-Typically, this means you can get a top up from the government on the contributions you make into your pension plan, so it can effectively cost you less to save more.
+Typically, this means you can get a top up from the government on the payments you make into your pension plan, so it can effectively cost you less to save more.
 Some workplace pension schemes offer tax benefits in a different way, so do check with your employer how this works for you if you’re not sure.
 You can find out how it works in our guide to pension tax relief.

 Also, if you’ve got a workplace pension then your employer has to contribute to your plan too.
 Your employer might even offer a matching scheme where they match what you pay up to a certain percentage.